 Record yields for state soybean and corn farmers in 2017, combined with higher yields for cotton and peanuts, increased the value of Alabama crops by nearly $100 million over 2016, according to the U.S. Department of Agriculture (USDA).

 Hornady is the Federation’s Soybean, Cotton and Wheat & Feed Grain divisions director.
-She said farmers invest in research with checkoff dollars to help produce higher yields and control costs.
+She said farmers invest in research with their checkoff dollars to help produce higher yields and control input costs.

 A record-high yield of 46 bushels per acre for Alabama soybeans increased production by 21 percent in 2017, raising the crop’s value by nearly $26.5 million — from $129 million in 2016 to $155.5 million last year.

 Record-high yields of 167 bushels per acre for Alabama corn in 2017 totaled 39.2 million bushels of the crop, up 4 percent over the previous year.
 Likewise, the crop’s value jumped $20 million, from $137 million in 2016 to nearly $157 million last year.

 Alabama farmers planted 435,000 acres of cotton last year, about 90,000 more than 2016.
 Production jumped by 810,000 bales, up 15 percent from 2016.
 The value of the state’s cotton crop increased as well, from nearly $241 million in 2016 to $266 million last year.

 Farmers harvested 704 million pounds of Alabama peanuts last year, up 14 percent from 2016.
 That increased the crop’s value by nearly $34 million — from about $122 million in 2016 to $156 million in 2017.